9 Fixed Mindset VS Growth Mindset Real-World Examples

 The good thing about any mentality is that it isn’t a fixed trait.
 You can choose to adopt a growth mindset at any time, and after reading these examples of a fixed vs. a growth mindset, you can likely see the benefit of choosing the latter.

-If you're still not sure on what type of mindset you have, check out these fixed vs growth mindset quizzes.
+If you're still unsure what mindset you have, check out these fixed vs. growth mindset quizzes.

 Now, if you need some resources to help you further develop a growth mindset, here are some articles that might help: